 The girl goes into the bedroom first.
 Lem wastes no time in exclaiming about how hot she is.
 Derrick scoffs: "Adriana's a...par."
 He has a groupie in Seattle who's a birdie.
 Shane opines both Adriana and Miss Seattle have probably slept with half the league.
 Derrick hopes they all have earplugs 'cause "he's going in."
 Just in case nobody at home understood the meaning of that, Derrick adds an obscene gesture.
 When he closes the bedroom door, Shane mockingly repeats the gesture.

 At an apartment complex, Danny and Julien head to their car after unsuccessfully trying to serve a warrant.
 An older Latina with her hair in curlers flags them down, talking rapidly in Spanish.
 I took two semesters of it and all I can get out of what she's saying is "music."
-I guess she's complaining about a loud neighbor.
-The neighbor in question is their suspect Ricky Harris.
+I guess she's complaining about a loud neighbor, who turns out to be their suspect Ricky Harris.
 Danny gives the woman her business card and in Spanish tells her to call when Ricky comes home.